 Portrait Tattoo of Poe

-Rather than include the usual raven as the design associated with Poe, this tattoo artist chose to present the feathers of the raven to present the portrait of Edgar Allen Poe.
+Rather than include the usual raven as the design associated with Poe, this tattoo artist chose to present the feathers of the raven to present the portrait of Edgar Allan Poe.
 I think it was a terrific choice.

 As for the red color surrounding Poe, I think his image would have stood out better without it, although it may have been a nod to the Gothic focus of who he was as a writer.

-Edgar Allen Poe Tattoo Gallery
+Edgar Allan Poe Tattoo Gallery

-There we complete our brief look at the tattoo Gallery of Edgar Allen Poe and his works.
+There we complete our brief look at the tattoo Gallery of Edgar Allan Poe and his works.
 It amazes me how a tattoo artist can take the words of a man and weave them into such a compelling image for all to enjoy.